 DISCUSSION

-This population based analysis identifies a high rate of CT head scanning in those admitted following a seizure in the Cheshire and Merseyside region of the UK. rate of scanning is difficult to justify and unnecessary radiation exposure and poor use of resources.
+This population based analysis identifies a high rate of CT head scanning in those admitted following a seizure in the Cheshire and Merseyside region of the UK.
+The decision to perform a CT scan when patients present with a seizure is typically undertaken early in a patient’s hospital admission, usually in the ED or under the care of acute medical specialties.
+Whilst patients admitted to hospital with seizures may represent a cohort of patients with more complex presentations compared to those who attend the ED with simple seizures and are discharged straight home, this rate of scanning is difficult to justify and is likely to represent unnecessary radiation exposure and poor use of resources.

 Many patients in our sample were under active neurology follow-up, but that had no impact on scanning rates and they were just as likely to be scanned as those not under active follow up, even though most are likely to have an established diagnosis of epilepsy, having been investigated with MRI imaging and other investigations as appropriate.
 For these patients, acute CT imaging is very unlikely to inform management.
 In contrast, those not under active follow up, including those with a first seizure, may be more likely to have an unknown or acute intracranial lesion, and therefore benefit from acute neuroimaging.
 Our regression model found that older patients and those coded as having a head injury were more likely to be scanned indicating that some patient factors did impact on the clinical decision to proceed to a scan, but neither deprivation nor the CCI comorbidity score had an impact on scanning rates.